wrnlb666/yet-another-string-library-in-c/README.md

 * `str_funcs()` will take variadic `NULL` terminated arguments.
 * `str_funced()` means the function will return a newly allocated string.
 * `str_func()` will have two meaning, one being takes only one argument, the other one being that it make changes on the original string.
+* `str_utf8_func()` will treat the string as a utf-8 encoded string.
+But since utf-8 characters are variadic length, it is much slower than normal functions.

 Since `malloc`, `realloc` may fail when there's not enough memory, any call from this library may fail for the exact same reason.
 For any unsuccessful call, the library will return a `NULL` pointer as an result.